katie-roberts/presentations/BBCMicroservicesInTheWild/README.md

-# Practical Applications of Microservice Architectures at the BBC
+# BBC - Microservices in the wild

 ## Abstract

-Microservices archetectures seem to be an attractive proposition, but can they be successfully applied in practice?

-The BBC have been using Microservice architectures successfully for a number of years across a number of different projects.
+The BBC have been using Microservice architectures successfully for a number of years, but how do they put the theory of microservice architectures into practice?
+This talk will go through the practical applications of microservices at the BBC, and how we moved from monolythic architectures to the microservice model.
+It will also highlight some of the pitfalls and how the BBC have worked to get around them.

 ### Questions I want to answer in this talk